logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 The environment ensures compatibility between the CUDA version and the installed TensorFlow and PyTorch versions for applications using NVIDIA GPUs.

-For each project, an Anaconda environment can be managed, which is is stored in a Docker image.
-Issuing an operation from the Python UI such as installing or uninstalling a library also updates the Anaconda environment.
+There is one Anaconda environment for each project, and the environment is layered on top of the project's base Docker image.
+That is, a library installed in the project's Anaconda environment can be used in a Job or Jupyter notebook (Python or PySpark) run in the project.
+In the Python UI, libraries can be installed or uninstalled from the project's Anaconda environment.

-Each python application running in the project, such as for example PySpark, uses the project's Anaconda environment.
-The Docker image is pulled on all hosts to ensure that the running applications gets the updated environment as libraries gets added and are removed.
+The Docker image is pulled on all hosts to ensure that the running application gets the latest version of the Anaconda environment, as libraries can be installed and uninstalled at any time in the project.

 Navigating to the service
 -------------------------